Welcome Wagon Guide¶

 - If we have problems with our online platform, we will set up a back-up stream.
 If turned on, we will post links to the back-up stream in the conference chat and on the conference Slack channel.

 - After a talk, feel free to tweet about it with the hashtag #writethedocs.

 To attend the moderated Q&A after each talk, go to Sessions and select the Q&A session.

 - Enter your questions into the Chat channel (always on the right-hand side of any page) prefixed with “Q:“, and the moderator will ask the speaker for you.

-- Make sure the Stage toggle is on for the Chat, so your question will be seen by the moderator.
+- Make sure the Session toggle is on for the Chat, so your question will be seen by the moderator.